-Table 72: Token Server General Tab
+Table 71: HTTP (General Tab)

-Parameter Description Name/Description Freeform label and description. Туре In this context, Token Server Use for Authorization This check box instructs Policy Manager to fetch role mapping attributes (or authorization

-Parameter Description attributes) from this authentication source.
+Parameter Description Name/Description Freeform label and description. Туре In this context, HTTP.
+Use for Authorization This check box instructs Policy Manager to fetch role mapping attributes (or authorization attributes) from this authentication source.
 If a user or device successfully authenticates against this authentication source, then Policy Manager also fetches role mapping attributes from the same source (if this setting is enabled).
-This check box is enabled by default Authorization Sources You can specify additional sources from which to fetch role mapping attributes.
+This check box is enabled by default.
+Authorization Sources You can specify additional sources from which to fetch role mapping attributes.
 Select a previously configured authentication source from the drop down list, and click Add to add it to the list of authorization sources.
 Click Remove to remove it from the list.
 If Policy Manager authenticates the user or device from this authentication source, then it also fetches role mapping attributes from these additional authorization sources.
-NOTE: Note: As described in "Services," additional authorization sources can be specified at the Service level.
-Policy Manager fetches role mapping attributes for mapping attributes regardless of which authentication source the user or device was authenticated against.
-Server Timeout This is the time in seconds that Policy Manager waits before attempting to fail over from primary to the backup servers (in the order in which they are configured) Backup Servers Priority To add a backup server, click Add Backup .
+NOTE: As described in "Services," additional authorization sources can be specified at the Service level.
+Policy Manager fetches role mapping attributes regardless of which authentication source the user or device was authenticated against.
+Backup Servers To add a backup server, click Add Backup .
 When the Backup 1 tab appears, you can specify connection details for a backup server (same fields as for primary server, specified below).
 To remove a backup server, select the server name and click Remove .
 Select Move Up or Move Down to change the server priority of the backup servers.
 This is the order in which Policy Manager attempts to connect to the backup servers.